somebeaver/Lowrider.js/README.md

    `build` lifecycle event.
 It should now build itself (i.e., query an API, inject inner HTML, spawn more components).
 This step is **skipped** when using a cached component.
 3. **`load`** - One event loop tick after building is completed, the component enters the `load` lifecycle event.
-All child web components injected during the build will have had their `spawn` events triggered before this component's load.
-The component now waits for user interaction or DOM removal.
+It should now interact with its child HTML, then wait for user interaction or DOM removal.
-4. **`removed`** - Final moments before the instance is removed from the DOM **and memory**.
+4. **`removed`** - Final moments before the component is removed from the DOM **and memory**.

-Together, steps 1, 2, and 3 make up the **"rendering process"** that all components immediately go through when inserted into the DOM.
+**Together, steps 1, 2, and 3 make up the "rendering process" that all components immediately go through when inserted into the DOM.**

 Lowrider.js provides a `render()` method, but since web components automatically render themselves upon DOM insertion, the method does not need to be